Universe Reports. A unified solution with deeper flexibility.

 Role

-Identifying the problem, outlining design strategy, leading usability testing, hands-on building, release, and helping to roadmap future iterations.
+Identifying the problem, outlining design strategy, leading usability testing, hands-on building, release, and validated future iterations.

 Team